 As collaborator, ER brought in its model on how advanced sustainable practices can lead to better production in the long run because they rely on natural productivity and the resilience of bio-diverse systems.

-The site is along the Verde Island Passage and a known center of biodiversity in the world.
+The site, situated along the Verde Island Passage, is a known center of biodiversity in the world.

 UP and ER’s partnership is a multidisciplinary effort that involves natural scientists, social scientists, economists and international impact investors, together with the local rural population.
 Its goal is to help protect the environment while assuring adequate quality of life for local inhabitants through the provision of a suitable range and combination of livelihood options.
 ER activities are built on the initiatives of the UP EIDR program, all geared toward understanding and protecting the coastal environment, exploring the kinds of livelihood that are sustainable and do not inflict damage on natural ecosystems, and understanding and protecting terrestrial ecosystems like mountain habitats, forests, rivers and other freshwater bodies.